 In the work of [10] they use a convolutional neuronal network for the recognition of learning-centered emotions.
-They run tests using three data-bases: RaFD, database of posed facial expressions containing images of 8 basic emotions and two spontaneous databases created by themselves, especially with content related to learning-centered emotions.
-The emotions they recognize are: Engagement, excitement, boredom and relaxation.
-The accuracy they achieve when using their databases is 88% and 74%, respectively.
+They run tests using three data-bases: RaFD, database of posed facial expressions containing images of 8 basic emotions and two spontaneous databases created by them, especially with content related to learning-centered emotions.
+The emotions they recognize are: engagement, excitement, boredom and relaxation.

 In [11] they propose a computer-assisted method for special school instructors, where they teach students with mental disorders or emotional problems using a system that employs wearable sensor technologies and intelligent recognition of emotions.
 The emotion recognition module starts with the capture of the signal from brain diadems.
 The filtered data is sent to the characteristic extraction module.
 After extracting the characteristics, they are processed with two classifiers: support vector machine and near k-neighbors with a cross-validation of 10 iterations.
 The emotions they recognize are: happiness, calm, sadness and fear.
-An expression module shows the instructor suggestions for treatment according to emotional state detected.

-In [12] they implement a binary local pattern for the recognition of learning-centered emotions.
-The purpose of the work is to build a database of spontaneous facial expressions corresponding to affective states in education to be used in different intelligent tutorial systems.
+In [12] they implement a binary local pattern for the recognition of learningcentered emotions.
+The purpose of the work is to build a database of spontaneous facial expressions corresponding to affective states in learning environments to be used in different intelligent tutorial systems.
 The data capture technologies they use are video and EEG diadems (Emotiv-EPOC).
 The learning-centered emotions that they recognize are: frustration, boredom, engagement and excitement.
-They use a support vectors machine to do the classification of emotions.
-After applying the recognizer, its calculated precision was 80%.
+They use a support vectors machine to do the classification of emotions

 The work of [2] explains the construction and validation of a database of facial expressions that they collect by taking pictures with a webcam.
 Each photograph is labeled with the emotions of the users obtained at that moment from the Emotiv-EPOC device.
-For the recognition of facial expressions use a technique based on geometry that measures the distances between the central point of the face and 68 other reference points.
+For the recognition of facial expressions, they use a technique based on geometry.
 These measurements are transformed into characteristics to train a support vector machine.
-They obtain an accuracy, per emotion, of: boredom of 64%, engagement of 64%, excitement of 83% and frustration of 62%.
+They obtain accuracy, per emotion, of: boredom of 64%, engagement of 64%, excitement of 83% and frustration of 62%.
 The same model for the recognition of emotions is also used in [13], as part of an affective learning environment based on Web 3.0 to learn how to program in Java.

 Finally, in [14] they propose different recommended activities to induce a certain mental state and capture the EEG response for each one of them.
 They intend to identify the ideal emotional state to learn.
 These activities are based on psychological research dedicated to measuring the level of attention, concentration and other functions.
-In the classification process, they use k-means and clustering with a total concentration rate of 96% of 3592 instances.
+In the classification process, they use k-means and clustering.

 Of the totality of works reviewed we can conclude that the most popular devices for the capture of data are webcams, followed by EEG Emotiv diadems.
-From the use of these technologies and other less popular ones, 80% of the works create their own databases to train and test their recognizers.
+From the use of these technologies and other less popular ones, 80% of the works create their own databases to train and assess their recognizers.
 The most used algorithms for classification tasks are artificial neural networks, support vector machine (SVM), clustering techniques, Bayesian classifiers and nearer neighbors (KNN), among others.

-Considering this analysis, we will begin the processing of the data collected using the aforementioned algorithms with the purpose of observing their behavior on the signals that we capture.
-Later we will make a proposal of our own that may include the use of hybrid algorithms.
+Considering this analysis, we will begin the processing of the data collected using the aforementioned algorithms on the signals that we capture.

-3.2 Works Focused on the Analysis of the Emotion-Learning Relationship Based on the Automatic Recognition of Learning-Centered Emotions
+3.2 Works Focused on the Analysis of the Emotion-learning Relationship based on the Automatic Recognition of Learning-centered Emotions

 Up next, the most recent research on the analysis of the emotion-learning relationship using computer techniques for the identification of emotions is listed.
-These works represent 37% of the literature reviewed so far, in terms of recognition of learning-centered emotions.
+These works represent 37% of the literature reviewed so far.